Table of Contents[Hide][Show]

 This feature is especially helpful if you have someone coming over to walk the dog or feed the cats.
 If a package gets delivered, you can ask a neighbor to pick it up.
 Plus, if there’s a suspicious person at your door, you’ll know right away.
 You can take a photo of that person, and if need be, call the police.

-Let Your Home Security Company Know
+4. Consider a Home Security Company

-Put Lights On A Timer
+5. Put Lights On A Timer

 You can opt to leave a light or two burning 24 hours a day, but if someone is watching the house, they won’t be fooled into thinking someone is home.
-That requires different lights that turn on and off just like they would if someone actually was at home.
+That requires different lights that turn on and off just as they would if someone actually was at home.

 Right Before You Leave

-Tend to the Appliances
+6. Tend to the Appliances

 Refrigerator: Consume or discard any perishables before you leave.
 No one wants to come home to the smell of spoiled milk.

-Garbage Disposal: Run a cycle to clean the unit and prevent odors from any buildup hiding beneath the drain.
+Garbage Disposal: Run a cycle to clean the unit and prevent odors from any food buildup hiding beneath the drain.
 Add a cup of vinegar to your rinse for an extra-deep clean.

 Washer: Leave the lid/door open to let the basin dry completely.
 Chances are you’ll have plenty of laundry to do upon your return, so you’ll want the washer to be empty and fresh.
 And don’t forget to disconnect or turn off the unit’s water supply.

-Park a Car in the Driveway
+7. Park a Car in the Driveway

 If you have a driveway, don’t leave it empty.